bmduffy/devstack-env/README.md

 usermod -a -G vboxusers Brian ## CHANGE: insert your username here
 ```

-#### Install Vagrant
+You will also need to install Vagrant, which will use whatever virtualization software you tell it to.
+For more information

-For more information about why using Vagrant might be a good idea go [here](https://www.vagrantup.com/docs/why-vagrant/).
+about why using Vagrant might be a good idea go [here](https://www.vagrantup.com/docs/why-vagrant/).

 Get the latest Vagrant RPM [here](https://www.vagrantup.com/downloads.html)

 ```
-# 1. Installing Vagrant
+# 1. Install Vagrant

 sudo yum install **vagrant_1.8.1_x86_64.rpm**